 We may, from time to time, on a fully disclosed basis, compensate persons other than our employees who solicit customers for new accounts or investors in a private fund advised by UIC.
 This might, for example, include professionals such as investment consultants, financial planners, other investment advisors, accountants, or attorneys that refer business to UIC in exchange for compensation.
+The receipt of these business referrals presents a conflict of interest because our firm and Associated Persons have an incentive to recommend and use professionals based on the additional economic benefits obtained rather than solely on the client's needs.
+We address this conflict of interest by recommending professionals that we, in good faith, believe are appropriate for the client's particular needs.
+Clients are under no obligation, contractually or otherwise, to use any of the professionals recommended by us.
 These solicitations will take place pursuant to a written agreement that describes the scope of the agreed-upon activities and the terms of compensation for those activities.
-Additionally, the disclosures will include clearly and prominently displayed information regarding who gave the solicitation, whether cash or non-cash compensation was provided, and a brief statement regarding any material conflicts of interest on the part of the solicitor.
+Additionally, the disclosures will include clearly and prominently displayed information regarding who gave the solicitation, the terms of the referral fee, and a brief statement regarding any material conflicts of interest on the part of the solicitor.